nikwithak/tailwag/README.md

-cargo add serde --features derive # Required for just about all tailwag operations. cargo add chrono # If you need datetime support. cargo add uuid # Required for tailwag database support. cargo add sqlx # Required for database communication with Postgres. cargo add tokio --features full # Required for the async runtime.
+cargo add serde --features derive # Required for just about all tailwag operations. cargo add chrono # If you need datetime support. cargo add uuid # Required for tailwag database support. cargo add sqlx@0.7.1 # Required for database communication with Postgres - an older version is currently used by tailwag, and not compatible with 0.8.x+ cargo add tokio --features full # Required for the async runtime.
 ```